Yannick Martin is a graphic designer currently based in Paris - France

 2017 Thalassanté, Marseille (Group)

 2012 Arbeit, London (Solo)

-As an Artist, he likes to question again everything that have been already questioned, seeing things like if it was the first time that he was seeing them.
+As an Artist, I like to question again everything that have been already questioned, seeing things like if it was the first time that I was seeing them.

-He explores forms and symbols linked with architecture and structures, looking for new ways of expression and communication hidden into them.
+I explore forms and symbols linked with architecture, structures and nature, looking for new ways of expression and communication hidden into them.

-The cube became the base to question everything we take for granted, a starting point from where he starts exploring spatial potentialities.
+Geometries is for me the starting point to question everything we take for granted, a the place from where I start exploring spatial potentialities.

-His work is indeed an invitation to stay open minded to all the possibilities and characters the world is offering us.
+My work is an invitation to stay open minded to all the possibilities and characters the world is offering us.